Why do we meet on Saturday?

 Is The Harvest associated with any larger denomination of churches or synagogues?

-Kehilat T’nuvah is an autonomous community based congregation.
+The Harvest is an autonomous community based congregation.
 However, we do desire to unite with other congregations in the messianic movement without losing our local autonomy.
-Currently we are affiliated with the UMJC.
+We are currently affiliated with the UMJA.

 Do you use the title “Rabbi” in this congregation?